Go to JKU Homepage

 • During program allocation, only siblings will be considered.

-2. You will be notified by the end of April 2024, as to whether or not your child/children has/have received a spot in the JKU Science Holidays program.
+2. You will be notified by mid-April 2025, as to whether or not your child/children has/have received a spot in the JKU Science Holidays program.

-3. The participation fee of € 50 must be paid within 7 days of receiving an invoice (invoice will be sent via e-mail).
+3. The participation fee of € 60 must be paid within 7 days of receiving an invoice (invoice will be sent via e-mail).
+Children and teens from low-income or socially disadvantaged families are eligible to attend free of charge.
+There is space in the registration form to indicate need.

 4. You will receive a schedule one week before your child is scheduled to start the program.
 Please pay special attention to any information provided in regard to any planned excursions or field trips.